McCloud River near Wyntoon

 Agency: USFS, Hearst Corporation

-• many kilometers of enjoyable class III-IV creekin'-style rapids
+• after Big Springs, many enjoyable kilometers of continuous class III rapids

 • upper body exercise via reservoir paddling